 In the literature several correlations have been proposed whereby compressibility characteristics like compression index have been evaluated using liquid limit, natural moisture content, initial void ratio, plasticity index, specific gravity, void ratio at liquid limit, and several other properties of soil.
 Skempton (1944) and Terzaghi and Peck (1967) have given equations correlating compression index with the liquid limit of soils.
 Wroth and Wood (1978) used critical state soil mechanics concepts to deduce a relationship between compression index, plasticity index and specific gravity of remoulded clays.
-Nagaraj and Murthy (1983) proposed equations to evaluate the valueof compression index with specific gravity and void ratio at liquid limit of soils.
+Nagaraj and Murthy (1983) proposed equations to evaluate the value of compression index with specific gravity and void ratio at liquid limit of soils.
 Di Maio et al. (2004) conducted one dimensional consolidation tests on the mixtures of bentonite and kaolin as well as other natural clays and observed a good correlation between compression index and void ratio at liquid limit of soils.
-Tiwari and Ajmera (2012) prepared 55 different soil specimens in the laboratory by mixing various proportions of montmorillonite, illite, kaolinite, and quartz at initial moisture contents equal to the liquid limit and proposed two different equations to estimate the compression indices of remoulded clays with liquid limit, one for soils with activities less than one and the other for soils with activities greater than one.
-Establishing empirical equations for quantifying relationship between C_C and index properties is a practical and quick solution to predict C_C (Fan et al. 2021).
+Tiwari and Ajmera (2012) prepared 55 different soil specimens in the laboratory by mixing various proportions of montmorillonite, illite, kaolinite, and quartz at initial moisture contents equal to the liquid limit, one for soils with activities less than one and the other for soils with activities greater than one.
+Establishing empirical equations for quantifying relationship between $C_c$ and index properties is a practical and quick solution to predict $C_c$ (Fan et al. 2021).

-In the present study, six different models have been selected from literature.
-All these models have been in practice in geotechnical engineering field and predict compression index as a function of Liquid Limit of soils.

-These six models have been given below:
+In the present study, seven different models have been selected from literature.
+Six of these models have been in practice in geotechnical engineering field and the seventh model was proposed for the Indian soils in 2023.
+All of these models predict compression index as a function of Liquid Limit of soils.
+These seven models have been given below:

-Table 1: List of Models Linking C_C with LL
+Table 1: List of Models Linking CC with LL